solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex.md

 // convert to umi compatible keypair const umiKeypair = umi.eddsa.createKeypairFromSecretKey(user.secretKey);

-// load our plugins MPL metadata program plugins, Irys uploader and assign a signer to our umi instance umi
+// assigns a signer to our umi instance, and loads the MPL metadata program and Irys uploader plugins. umi
   .use(keypairIdentity(umiKeypair))
   .use(mplTokenMetadata())